tylerjmwhit/Canopy_Damage_Detection/README.md

    - This first link is to the raw dataset before being split and exported as chips: https://drive.google.com/file/d/1JbsVUnGHv28yEldEwbH83Q4JJQ8qz7Sk/view?usp=share_link
    - This second link is the Naip imagery used to create our chips in combination with the first link: https://drive.google.com/file/d/1XH2bZz0rY52VWy2C5h-NJ-MQ31W7tLdQ/view?usp=share_link
-   -  the the dataset after it has already been separated and transformed into chips:
+   - This third link is the dataset after it has already been separated and transformed into chips:

 The steps to set up this codebase are as follows: